odemodelselection/sw_test/README.md

 ## Usage
 In the root of the folder, there is a file, "run_model_selection.py", which can be used to estimate model parameters/initial values and to conduct model selection according to the model testing procedure described in the above paper.
 This script uses as input the data from the files "./data/estimation_setups.csv" and "./data/theta_setups.csv".
 The second one is the result of running an estimation procedure.
 So, in case you don't use it, you need to edit "./data/theta_setups.csv" by putting estimated/given values and defining appropriate options accordingly.

-### Procedure options
-There are several options in the "SWtestModelSelection" module:
+There are several options in the "SWtestModelSelection" module (that is in "run_model_selection.py"):
 - "with_estimation" takes values "True/False": if you don't need estimation put "False", otherwise keep default "True";
 - "alpha" is the level at which the test rejects the null hypothesis.
 The default is 0.05.
 - "log_transform": if you need to bring your non-negative data to a similar scale, you can set this option to "True", which will apply the following transformation to all observations: $ln(Y+1)$, where adding 1 is needed to avoid taking logarithm over zeros;